mulesoft-catalyst/logger-mule-extension/README.md

 ### Custom Types

 We use custom types to create enumeration-type fields.
-Please follow this documentation: https://docs.mulesoft.com/mule-sdk/1.1/xml-sdk#example-using-json-custom-types.
+Please follow this documentation to understand the process of creating such a field for an operation: https://docs.mulesoft.com/mule-sdk/1.1/xml-sdk#example-using-json-custom-types.

 Enumerations (DropBox in UI) are strings in the json schema, not objects.